Creating Business Calendars

 Follow these steps to create a new business calendar:

-- Navigate to the rule package to which the business calendar will belong in the Explorer Tree (verify that you have selected the correct Tenant from the Tenant drop-down list).
+- Navigate in the left navigation to the rule package to which the business calendar will belong (verify that you have selected the correct Tenant from the Tenant drop-down list).

-- Select Business Calendars under the rule package in the Explorer Tree.
+- Select Business Calendars under the rule package.

 - Click New Calendar.